Tsebo200/Aureum-Elegance-Frontend/README.md

    docker-compose up --build
    ```

-   This will build and launch both the frontend and backend containers, along with a PostgreSQL instance.
+   This will build and launch frontend, backend, and a PostgreSQL instance.

 ---